World War III in popular culture: 1990s

 The Cold War ended without the destructive final global war that had often been envisioned in popular culture, and the public's fears of a World War III were allayed.
 On the other hand, the previously classified Stanislav Petrov incident of 1983 seemed to imply that the risk of accidental nuclear war because of a possible technical malfunction was greater than had previously been anticipated.
 The theme of nuclear Armageddon launched by military artificial intelligence computer systems without human decision was explored in the 1991 film Terminator 2: Judgment Day.
 In the early 1990s and particularly during the Gulf War, tabloid papers and other press discussed whether World War III would be linked to prophecies of Nostradamus concerning a third great war.
 A World War III crisis was also featured in the 1992 Canadian movie Buried on Sunday in which a separatist island in Nova Scotia threatens to use nuclear missiles from a Russian submarine to strike the US and Canada.

-Movies about nuclear weapons that saved humanity were popular, such as Armageddon and Deep Impact (1998).
 Blast from the Past (1999) is a comedy about a 1960s family caught in the grip of Cold War paranoia.
 Falsely convinced that World War III has started, they hide in their fallout shelter, only to emerge 35 years later in a world after the Cold War had ended.
 Jonathan Schell complained to the New York Times that "the post–Cold War generation knows less about nuclear danger than any generation."

 Wang Lixiong's 1991 novel Yellow Peril depicts a civil war in China that becomes a nuclear exchange and soon engulfs the world.
 The novel was banned by the Chinese Communist Party but remained popular.

+The 1993 mockumentary Europe on the Brink: War with America, an episode of the BBC current-affairs series Assignment, imagines a potential conflict emerging in 2013 between a united Europe and a United States-Mexico-Canada federation.